techidaily/site-games-able/source/_posts/enhance-gaming-satisfaction-with-secure-switch-identity-controls.md

  Unfortunately, while you can access and manage some account requirements from your Nintendo Switch, if you want to edit your Nintendo Switch account in more depth, you need to use methods outside your console.

- And, just like[removing someone from your Nintendo Family Group](https://www.makeuseof.com/how-to-remove-people-nintendo-switch-family-group/) , the primary way you can edit the other aspects of your Nintendo account is via the official Nintendo site.
+ And, just like [removing someone from your Nintendo Family Group](https://www.makeuseof.com/how-to-remove-people-nintendo-switch-family-group/) , the primary way you can edit the other aspects of your Nintendo account is via the official Nintendo site.
 Therefore, to fully edit your Nintendo account details, follow these steps:

-* Go to the official account page of the[Nintendo](https://accounts.nintendo.com/login?) website and sign into your account.
+* Go to the official account page of the [Nintendo](https://accounts.nintendo.com/login?) website and sign into your account.
 * From here, you can select**User Information** to alter your**Profile** ,**Email address** , or**Linked Accounts** by selecting**Change** .

 ![A screenshot of the User Information options for a Nintendo Account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/user.jpg)